NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 Secret known only to the servers responding on the same address in an anycast set.

-Changing the Server Secret regularly is RECOMMENDED but, when a secure pseudorandom function is used, it need not be changed too frequent.
+Changing the Server Secret regularly is RECOMMENDED but, when a secure pseudorandom function is used, it need not be changed too frequently.
 For example once a month would be adequate.
 See (#rollingSecret) on operator and implementation guidelines for updating a Server Secret.